-- The seminar was really interesting, it was good to learn and see how other production companies all over Europe (and the world) work and how co-productions are made.
+- The workshop was really interesting.
+It was good to learn and see how other production companies all over Europe (and the world) work and how co-productions are made.
 The case studies were good examples but also talking to the other participants gave a good idea and more insight in the world of international co-production.Hanneke Bosman, BosBros, The Netherlands

 - This workshop provides a perfect platform to refresh and update your know-how on financing, legal and practical aspects of the European co-production business.
 But most of all it caters for a perfect environment to meet existing and future partners on exciting and inspiring projects.Robin Kerremans, Caviar, Belgium